marcelodebittencourt/JavaScript_HTML_simpleCalculator/README.md

 # simpleCalculator
-Simple Calculator writing in HTML and JavaScript
+Simple Calculator written in HTML and JavaScript